 Regulations and procedures governing a specific program when so assigned.

 Principles and practices of work safety, especially as related to communicable diseases.

 On a continuous basis, know and understand operations and observe safety rules.
 Intermittently analyze procedures; identify and locate supplies and equipment; interpret work orders; and explain operations and procedures to patients.

-Intermittently, sit while studying or preparing records and charts; continuously walk, bend, squat, climb, kneel and twist when assisting patients, operating equipment, administering tests or treatments, or handling supplies/and or waste.
+Intermittently, sit while studying or preparing records and charts; continuously stand, stoop, walk, bend, squat, climb, kneel, and twist when assisting patients, operating equipment, administering tests or treatments, or handling supplies/and or waste.